MjelleLab/MicroRNA-and-Gene-Expression-In-Multiple-Myeloma/README.md

-# MicroRNA and Gene Expression In Multiple Myeloma
+# Small RNA In Multiple Myeloma

-Below is interactive applications for browsing the MicroRNA- and Gene-expression dataset.
+Below is interactive applications for browsing a 86 sample small RNA sequencing dataset.

 ### MicroRNA Expression and clincal parameters in Multiple Myeloma